Feds: Drug ring had enough cheap fentanyl to kill 14 million

 In April, China said it would begin regulating all fentanyl-related drugs as a class of controlled substances, making a change for which American officials had long advocated.

-A bipartisan group of lawmakers are backing a bill in the U.S. Senate that would “hold China accountable” and sanction laboratories and other traffickers who export fentanyl to the U.S.
+A bipartisan group of lawmakers are backing legislation in Congress that would “hold China accountable” and sanction laboratories and other traffickers who export fentanyl to the U.S.

 The bust in Virginia involved more than 120 law enforcement officers from 30 federal, state and local agencies in Virginia, North Carolina and Texas.